CITA National Fellows

 4. Interactions with CITA

-CITA National Fellows are expected to visit CITA once a year to give a talk or seminar.
+CITA National Fellows and Canada Fellows located outside CITA are expected to visit CITA once a year to give a talk or seminar.
 These annual visits will be for a minimum of one week and CITA will pay for the cost of travel to and from the University of Toronto and provide accommodation.
-CITA will also provide full access to our facilities (library, computing and office space) to the extent that our resources permit.
-Please have your National Fellow contact CITA directly in September to schedule the seminar dates with our Visitor Committee.
+CITA will also provide full access to its facilities (library, computing and office space) to the extent that our resources permit.
+Fellows should contact CITA directly in September to schedule the seminar dates with our Visitor Committee.

 5. Location of Tenure and Other Duties